Govardhana Shila: Legend

-It is believed that thousands of years ago, Lord Krishna picked up a hill and held it above His head, with his pinky finger, for 7 days to protect his kinsfolk from the wrath of rain God Indra.
-This gave Krishna the epithet Govardhandhari.
-Since Lord Krishna declared that He and Govardhan Hill was non-different, the followers of the Vallabha_Acharya tradition, devotees of Lord Krishna, worship Govardhan Shila.
-They worship Govardhana Shila along with the Saligrama, both considered as aniconic symbols of the Supreme Personality of Godhead, exactly as they worship the Deity of Krishna in the temple.
-Lifting of Govardhan Hill,Krishna's Lifting Govardhan Hill,Giriraj Govardhan Puja,Krishna Lifting Govardhan Hill,Sri Giriraj Govardhan Puja.
+The people of Vrindavan traditionally worshipped Indra as the provider of rain.
+Krishna, however, suggested that they honor the Govardhana hill instead since it supplied grass for cattle to graze.
+This change angered Indra and he sent an intense rainstorm.
+The villagers feared Indra's wrath.
+As narrated in the Shrimad Bhagavat, Lord Krishna picked up the Govardhana hill and held it above his head with his pinky finger for seven days to protect his kinsfolk from the wrath of rain god Indra.
+This incident gave Krishna the epithet Govardhandhari.
+Since Lord Krishna declared that He and Govardhana hill was non-different, the followers of the Vallabhacharya tradition, devotees of Lord Krishna, worship the Govardhana hill.
+They worship the Govardhana hill along with the Saligrama, both considered as aniconic symbols of the Supreme Personality of Godhead, exactly as they worship the Deity of Krishna in the temple.

 English translation of the relevant texts on Govardahan Hill from Srimad Bhagvatam state: